PaystackHQ/paystack-android/README.md

  2. Confirm that the authorization is reusable by checking `data.authorization.reusable` which is true in this case.
  Once both pass, you can save the authorization code against the customer's email.

-### 5. Charging a card authorization from your server in future
+### 6. Charging a card authorization from your server in future
 To charge an authorization saved from concluding chargeCard, you need its authorization code and the custmer's email.
 The `charge_authorization` endpoint is documented [here](https://developers.paystack.co/docs/charging-returning-customers).

-### 6. Library aided card validation & utility methods
-The library provides validation methods to validate the fields of the card.

-#### card.validNumber
-This method helps to perform a check if the card number is valid.

-#### card.validCVC
-Method that checks if the card security code is valid.

-#### card.validExpiryDate
-Method checks if the expiry date (combination of year and month) is valid.

-#### card.isValid
-Method to check if the card is valid.
-Always do this check, before charging the card.

-#### card.getType
-This method returns an estimate of the string representation of the card type.

 ## Testing your implementation
 You can (and should) test your implementation of the Paystack Android library in your Android app.
 You need the details of an